-- (a) The ratepayer has a good payment history. - (b) Extenuating personal circumstances such as family illness, death or other tragedy. - (c) Where there is an error made on the part of Council. - (d) Where evidence support, that events outside the ratepayers control, has resulted in late payment of rates. - (e) Other circumstances considered just and equitable by Council.
+- (a) The ratepayer has a good payment history. - (b) Extenuating personal circumstances such as family illness, death, or other tragedy. - (c) Where there is an error made on the part of Council. - (d) Where evidence supports that events outside the ratepayer's control has resulted in late payment of rates.

+(e) Other circumstances considered just and equitable by Council.